charik28/linux-build/Challenge-2-minimal-linux-live/custom AlgerianDistro live from scratch.md

-# How to create a custom Ubuntu live from scratch
+# How to create a custom AlgerianDistro live from scratch